mendix/docs/content/appstore/app-services/ms-teams-connector.md

 #### 4.2.1 Using Microflow

-1. From the toolbox, drag and drop the **Microsoft Teams Connector** activity in your microflow.
+1. From the toolbox, drag and drop the **Microsoft Teams Connector** activity into your microflow.
     ![](attachments/ms-teams-connector/connector_in_microflow.png)
 2. Double-click the **Microsoft Teams Connector** activity to open the **Microsoft Teams Connector** dialog box.
 3. Specify the following settings with expression syntax: